 Berriedale Woodland, which we didn’t visit, is the most northern native woodland in the UK.
 It is a prime example of the aspen, downy birch, rowan, hazel, willows, and roses that grew on Orkney and Shetland 7,000 years ago, according to pollen analysis.

-Next stop was at the Hoy Kirk (kirk = church), which is now a community center.
+The next stop was at the Hoy Kirk (kirk = church), which is now a community center.
 One of the coolest aspects of Hoy, besides the landscape, is the community togetherness.
-With only 400 people on the island, and most of them in South Walls (an island-ette on the south end of Hoy), people really seem to band together.
-Ron told us the community center hosts all sorts of events (though it is in the northern part of Hoy where a small group of people live.)
+With only 400 people on the island, and most of them in South Walls (an island-ette on the south end of Hoy), people seem to band together.
+Ron told us the community center hosts all sorts of events (though it is in the northern part of Hoy where a small group of people lives.)

 He also told us how they got together and bought a commercial wind turbine to make and sell power.
 The proceeds are used to help people with transportation, medical costs, or whatever else they need.
 Anyone can apply for a mini-grant, and it seems like they mostly get them.
 A newspaper clipping on the ferry said the wind turbine had generated more than £800,000 for the community!